 The executive officer of the Property Investors Federation, Andrew King, says the reviews will help many families get into better housing.
 He says many are living in overcrowded homes, or even in their cars, and the policy can only be a positive thing.

 Launching a housing "test lab" at Hobsonville Point in Auckland on Friday, Nick Smith said people's expectations about homes have to change if the country is to solve its housing crisis.

 The lab is a group of three compact houses built on one 450-square-metre site, including a one-bedroom house with a footprint of 40 square metres.

 Dr Smith said houses in New Zealand have been steadily getting bigger over the past 25 years and that can't continue if people want more affordable homes.
 He said the lab shows that small, comfortable and affordable homes are possible if they're cleverly designed.

 "By using the Government's ownership of the Hobsonville Development Company to do some things outside the square, it's not just a laboratory experiment in the sense of new building design, it's actually around experimenting with what sorts of different living people are comfortable to live in daily but also to pay for in a market sense."

 Auckland deputy mayor Penny Hulse said the only way to solve the city's housing problem is to build houses smaller and closer together.

 The houses will be open to the public every day for the next six months.

-Next story in National: Listeria fear for Klondyke milk, cream
+Next story in New Zealand: Listeria fear for Klondyke milk, cream

 Copyright © 2014, Radio New Zealand